enbraun/slate/source/includes/_resource.md

 **created_by** <br> `object` | Object representing user who created this resource object.
 **modified_on** <br>`string` | Represents latest modification timestamp.
 **modified_by** <br>`object` | Object representing most recent user who modified this resource object.
 **User defined fields** | Custom user-defined fields used to capture additional information of resource.
 User defined field can be of multiple types.
 Custom fields are very useful to configure resource objects to best fit requirements.
-In given example response, all keys starting with prefix `udf_` are user defined custom fields.
-[Learn more] (#user-defined-fields)
+In given example response, all keys starting with prefix `udf_` are user defined custom fields. <a href ="#user-defined-fields" class="api-ref">Learn more</a>